vtexdocs/dev-portal-content/README.md

 ### How can I add new articles or release notes?

 1. Open a branch in the [dev-portal-content](https://github.com/vtexdocs/dev-portal-content) repository.
-2. Add a new file in the [desired folder](#in-this-repository), following our [template](https://github.com/vtexdocs/dev-portal-content/blob/main/docs/guide_template.md).
+2. Add a new file in the [desired folder](#in-this-repository), following our [guide template](https://github.com/vtexdocs/dev-portal-content/blob/main/docs/guide_template.md) or our [release notes template](https://github.com/vtexdocs/dev-portal-content/blob/main/docs/release_notes_template.md).
 3. Complete the [frontmatter](#what-information-goes-in-the-frontmatter).
-   > The `excerpt` field is mandatory for release notes.
+   > For release notes, the `excerpt` and `type` fields are mandatory.
+The file name and the slug should contain the inversed publication date, as in `yyyy-mm-dd-title`, to avoid duplicate URLs.
+E.g. `2024-03-07-faststore-content-in-the-developer-portal`.
 4. Add your content in markdown.
 5. Add images in the chosen guide's folder, if you wish.
 6. To determine the left navigation's order, follow [these instructions](#what-determines-the-left-navigations-order-and-organization).